Geeklog-Plugins/forum/README.md

 * Support for autotags in topic content and can reference other forum topics using an autotag [forum: topicid]
 * Integrated SPAMX and content filtering
 * Integrated support for Captcha 2.0 and reCAPTCHA 1.0 and higher versions
-* Integration opion with glMessenger for member private messaging and online smilie admin
+* Integration with glMessenger for member private messaging and online smilie admin
 * Easy online administration and member control
 * Supports MySql 5